 - Ill health: the stress and trauma of living in an abusive situation can take its toll on children.
 They may display physical symptoms of stress and trauma such as stomach aches, bed-wetting, insomnia.
 They may have psychological or mental health problems such as an inability to focus or concentrate, nightmares and flashbacks, eating disorders, low self-worth, depression, suicidal thoughts.

 - Behavioural difficulties: Many children in abusive situations have behavioural issues, such as aggression, temper tantrums, abuse of drugs or alcohol, refusal to attend school.

-Recent research from the University of Ulster has suggested that there is a link between children witnessing domestic violence from an early age and developing serious mental illnesses in the future, such as schizophrenia.
-There is also a salient link between children witnessing domestic violence and dropping out of school, youth homelessness, and engaging in risk taking behaviour (such as drug-taking and alcohol consumption).
+Recent research from the University of Ulster has suggested that there is a link between children witnessing domestic abuse from an early age and developing serious mental illnesses in the future, such as schizophrenia.
+There is also a salient link between children witnessing domestic abuse and dropping out of school, youth homelessness, and engaging in risk taking behaviour (such as drug-taking and alcohol consumption).

-It is therefore vital that young people are properly supported if they are experiencing domestic violence in the home.
-Women’s Aid offers You and Me, Mum, a 10 week programme which aims to help mothers support children and young people who have lived with domestic violence.
+It is therefore vital that young people are properly supported if they are experiencing domestic abuse in the home.
+Women’s Aid offers You and Me, Mum, a 10 week programme which aims to help mothers support children and young people who have lived with domestic abuse.